Filter Options

 How much will this safari cost?

-“Going on a self-drive safari through South Africa can vary greatly in cost but should start at around US$150 per person per day for a budget safari, rising to around US$350 to US$400 per person per day for a more luxurious experience.
-This will be the price quoted to you by the safari tour operator, but won’t include fuel, and may or may not include park entrance fees.
+“Going on a self-drive safari through South Africa can vary greatly in cost but should start at around US$150 per person per day for a budget safari.
+This rises to around US$350 to US$400 per person per day for a more luxurious experience.
+This will be the price quoted to you by the safari tour operator, but it won’t include fuel, and may or may not include park entrance fees.
 One variable to consider is whether you’ll be camping (which is cheaper) or staying in hotels or lodges at the end of each day’s driving.
-If it’s the latter, there are so many different choices across a range of accommodation places, which can mean a big variation in the cost of your overall safari.
+If it’s the latter, there are so many different choices across a range of accommodations, which can mean a big variation in the cost of your overall safari.
 Other things that can impact the price of your self-drive safari include the months when you travel (high season is more expensive than low season) and how long you’ll be traveling for.”

 5